36-694. Report of blood tests; newborn screening program; committee; fee; definitions

 F. If tests conducted pursuant to this section indicate that a newborn or infant may have a hearing loss or a congenital disorder, the screening program shall provide follow-up services to encourage the child's family to access evaluation services, specialty care and early intervention services.

-G. The director shall establish a committee to provide recommendations and advice to the department on at least an annual basis regarding tests that the committee believes should be included in the newborn screening program.
-Any recommendation by the committee that a test be added to the newborn screening program shall be accompanied by a cost-benefit analysis.
+G. The director shall establish a committee to provide recommendations and advice to the department on at least an annual basis regarding newborn screening best practices and emerging trends.

-I. The director may establish by rule a fee that the department may collect for operation of the newborn screening program, including contracting for the testing pursuant to this section.
-The fee for the first specimen and hearing test shall not exceed thirty-six dollars.
+H. The director may establish by rule a fee that the department may collect for operating the newborn screening program, including contracting for the testing pursuant to this section.
+The director shall present any change to the fee for the newborn screening program to the joint legislative budget committee for review.

 J. For the purposes of this section: